ethereum-optimism/specs/specs/interop.md

 ## Derivation Pipeline

-The derivation pipeline enforces invariants on safe blocks that include relaying transactions.
+The derivation pipeline enforces invariants on safe blocks that include executing messages.

-- The relaying message MUST have a corresponding initiating message
+- The executing message MUST have a corresponding initiating message
-- The initiating message that corresponds to a relaying message MUST come from an allowed chain (dependency set)
+- The initiating message that corresponds to an executing message MUST come from an allowed chain (dependency set)

 Blocks that contain transactions that relay cross domain messages to the destination chain where the initiating transaction does not exist MUST be considered invalid and MUST not be allowed by the derivation pipeline to be considered safe.

 There is no concept of replay protection within the protocol since there is no replay protection mechanism that fits well for all applications.
-Users MAY submit an arbitrary number of relaying messages per initiating message.
+Users MAY submit an arbitrary number of executing messages per initiating message.
 This greatly simplifies the protocol and allows for applications to build application specific replay protection.

-### Depositing a Relaying Message
+### Depositing an Executing Message

 Deposit transactions (force inclusion transactions) give censorship resistance to layer two networks.
 The derivation pipeline must gracefully handle the case in which a user uses a deposit transaction to